Pasha831/AffirmationsApp/README.md

 # AffirmationsApp
-Simple app with a list of affirmations
+💪Simple app with a list of affirmations

 ## What i've learned?